Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Discussion

-\end{quote} Here we have explored only a few of the possibilities for the uni-directionality of time related to the temporal behaviour of entropy.
+Here we have reviewed and extended only a few of the possibilities for the uni-directionality of time related to the temporal behaviour of entropy.
 Our considerations are not new except for the results of Section \ref{sec:dde}, but serve to highlight the nature of the problem.
-In Table \ref{tab:1} we have summarized our results here in terms of the temporal behaviours of $H_G$, $H_c$, and $H_{NE}$.
+In Table \ref{tab:1} we have summarized our results in terms of the temporal behaviours of $H_G$, $H_c$, and $H_{NE}$.

 The non-equilibrium Gibbs' entropy $H_G(f)$ is manifestly not a good candidate for $S_{TD}(t)$ because its dynamical behavior is at odds with what is demanded by the Second Law of Thermodynamics.
-As we have demonstrated in \cite{mackey2006temporal} and here, concrete analytic examples can be constructed in which the direction of the temporal change in $H_G(f)$ depends on the initial preparation of the system and others can be constructed in which $H_G(f)$ oscillates in time.
+As we have demonstrated in \citet{mackey2006temporal} and here, concrete analytic examples can be constructed in which the direction of the temporal change in $H_G(f)$ depends on the initial preparation of the system and others can be constructed in which $H_G(f)$ oscillates in time.